stl2015/stl2015.github.io/README.md

 ## AI for Music Understanding

 Classic music is a gem in human's creativity and shows that humankind is an interesting part of universe.
 YiMusic as a silent friend to communicate and appreciate music.
-Here is a [demo](/yimusic.md).
+Here is a [demo](/yimusic.md) for the app.

 ## Edudation